-There are strategic actions you can do to change your approach, your outlook, the lens you view the world, to achieve consistent small victories and easy wins that compound towards greater achievement in health, life and business for both time and financial freedom.
+There are strategic actions you can do to change your approach, your outlook, and the lens you view the world, to achieve consistent small victories and easy wins that compound towards greater achievement in health, life, and business for both time and financial freedom.
 They are the cornerstone of my mastermind coaching programs and once learned, form the backbone of strategic awareness and success systems.

 1. Build your CIA

 Your CIA is one of the keystone elements of success and what I teach in my MasterMind groups.
-Your Circle of Influence and ‘Accountability’ are your guardians, mentors, and team that hold you accountable to do the things you need to evolve and succeed in your goals.
-They are also those you invest in to gain the tools, knowledge and strategies to equip your arsenal for continued growth.
+Your Circle of Influence and ‘Accountability’ are your guardians, mentors, and a team that hold you accountable to do the things you need to evolve and succeed in your goals.
+They are also those you invest in to gain the tools, knowledge, and strategies to equip your arsenal for continued growth.

-Major point, don’t make the mistake that your CIA is your friends and family.
+The major point is don’t make the mistake that your CIA is your friends and family.
 In fact, friends and family may be the ones you definitely shouldn’t include in your CIA.
 They are likely to let you off the hook, say ‘it’s ok’, don’t worry about it, just let it go, everything will be alright, and just ‘try again’.
 This is a distinct weakness, which will keep you in your comfort zone, accepting average as acceptable and remaining complacent.
 The crab analogy is the perfect story.
 Subconsciously, they are actually sabotaging your future self and impacting the achievement of your potential.